Zofran Drug Lawsuits Over Birth Defects and Other Issues

 - 5 references to Fetal Heart Rate Abnormal – Fetal heart rates that are irregular.

-- 4 references to Platelet Count Increased – Platelets are a type of blood cell that allow the blood to clot after injury.
+- 4 references to Platelet Count Increased – Platelets are a type of blood cell that allows the blood to clot after an injury.

 - 4 references to Cardiac Flutter or Atrial Flutter – Abnormal heart rhythm that begins in the heart’s atria.

 - 3 references to Pulmonary Valve Stenosis – Malformation that restricts blood flow from the heart to the lungs, typically caused by a valve that is thicker than normal or fails to open properly.